SCENIC SECRET FORESTS

 Protection Programs for Mountain Forests:

-Conservation Plans or Reforestation Programs are primarly implemented in mountainous areas around the world.
+Protection Plans or Reforestation Programs are primarly implemented in mountainous areas around the world.
 The sight of bare, deserted mountains is unappealing to anyone.
 Rather, people want to see forests grow on the steep slopes, enriching life and eliminating the dreary appearance of treeless mountains.
 It's therefore not surprising that reforestation programs, especially in the mountains, are enjoying great popularity in many communities around the world, with many participants from the surrounding areas planting and protecting new mountain forests.

 Alliances and Networks for the protection and defence of mountain forests:

 The list of Alliances and Networks for landscape protection that have successfully prevented the worst natural crimes worldwide is long.
 Based on various conflicts in the field of nature and landscape conservation, I have observed that mountain forests, in particular, have been most strongly protected and defended by large alliances and networks in specific cases when projects were threatened.
-This clearly highlights the PROTECTION-worthy STATUS of mountain forests in the public.